ealmloff/rsx2/README.md

 }
 ```

-Now for the best part: **RSX 2.0 creates an unique UI every time you compile, ensuring your UI always stays fresh.** If you run into an get an error, just compile again (it might work this time)
+Now for the best part: **RSX 2.0 creates a unique UI every time you compile, ensuring your UI always stays fresh.** If you run into an get an error, just compile again (it might work this time)

 ## Support

-RSX 2.0 only supports MacOs
+RSX 2.0 supports the minimal subset of platforms and HTML: MacOS and buttons

+No further elements will be supported, buttons are sufficient for all use cases.
+If you develop on MacOS, but would like to support users on other platforms, we recommend you ship your computer to the client.